-How Much Can You Contribute to a Traditional IRA?
+How Much Can You Contribute to a Traditional IRA in 2019?

-For 2018, you can contribute $5,500 ($6,500 if you're age 50 or older) to an IRA.
-Contributions to a traditional IRA are tax-deferred, meaning that you won't pay income tax until you withdraw the money.
-There are contribution limits, and you'll need to make the contribution by the due date of your tax return.
+You can contribute $6,000—or $7,000 if you're age 50 or older—to an IRA in 2019.
+Contributions to a traditional IRA are tax-deferred so you won't pay income tax on the money you invest until you withdraw it and its earnings.
+There are contribution limits, however.

-There are two types of IRAs: traditional and Roth IRA.
-Unlike a traditional IRA that uses pretax dollars, Roth IRA contributions are made with after-tax dollars so you won't have to pay taxes on this money when you withdraw it.
+Unlike traditional IRAs that are funded with pretax dollars, Roth IRA contributions are made with after-tax dollars.
+You won't have to pay income taxes on this money when you withdraw it because it was already taxed before you made your contributions.

 "To contribute to a traditional IRA, you must be under age 70 1/2 at the end of the tax year.
 You, and/or your spouse if you file a joint return, must have taxable compensation, such as wages, salaries, commissions, tips, bonuses, or net income from self-employment.
 Taxable alimony and separate maintenance payments received by an individual are treated as compensation for IRA purposes.
 Compensation doesn't include earnings and profits from property, such as rental income, interest and dividend income, or any amount received as pension or annuity income, or as deferred compensation."